sandialabs/pvcracks/docs/index.rst

 Overview
 --------

 PVCracks is the DuraMAT project that investigates the effects of cracks on power loss in photovoltaic (PV) solar cells and tracks crack progression over time.
+This effort was lead by the Photovoltaic System Evaluation Lab at Sandia National Laboratories.
 We provide:

 - Open‐source cell‐level imaging and electrical datasets
 - **MultiSolSegment**: crack, busbar, and dark‐area segmentation in EL images
 - **Variational Autoencoder (VAE)**: unsupervised parameterization and clustering
 - **XGBoost model**: per‐cell power‐loss estimation (ΔPMPP)
 - **pvspice_lite**: lightweight SPICE tools for I–V curve simulation

 Schematic
 ---------